inandi/elastic/README.md

-# elastic search with Codeigniter
+# Elastic search with Codeigniter